A topic from the subject of Experimentation in Chemistry.

 Procedure:

-1. Prepare the Burette: Clean the burette and fill it with the standard solution.
-Record the initial volume of the standard solution (Vi).
+1. Prepare the Burette: Clean the burette thoroughly with distilled water and then rinse with a small amount of the standard solution.
+Fill the burette with the standard solution, ensuring there are no air bubbles in the burette tip.
+Record the initial volume of the standard solution (Vi) to the nearest 0.1 mL.

-2. Prepare the Titrant Solution: Dilute the unknown acid or base solution to a known volume (e.g., 25 mL) in an Erlenmeyer flask.
+2. Prepare the Titrant Solution: Using a pipette and pipette bulb, accurately measure a known volume (e.g., 25.00 mL) of the unknown acid or base solution and transfer it to a clean Erlenmeyer flask.

-3. Add Indicator: Add a few drops of phenolphthalein indicator to the solution.
+3. Add Indicator: Add a few drops (2-3) of phenolphthalein indicator to the unknown solution in the Erlenmeyer flask.

 4. Titrate: Slowly add the standard solution from the burette to the unknown solution while swirling the flask constantly.
-Observe the color change of the indicator.
+The swirling ensures thorough mixing and prevents localized high concentrations of the titrant.

-5. Record Equivalence Point: Continue adding the standard solution until the indicator changes color permanently.
-Record the volume of standard solution added at this point as the equivalence volume (Veq).
+5. Record Equivalence Point: Continue adding the standard solution dropwise, particularly near the endpoint, until the indicator changes color permanently (from colorless to pink for phenolphthalein in an acid-base titration).
+The color change should persist for at least 30 seconds.
+Record the final volume of the standard solution (Vf) to the nearest 0.1 mL.

 Calculations: